Best Chromebooks 2024: Best overall, best battery life, and more

 What is a Chromebook good for?

 Chromebooks are good laptops for those who require the basics.
 If all you need is a reliable Internet connection to get your work done and nothing else (like no resource-hungry programs), then you’re golden.
-Personally, I use my own Chromebook for writing and editing as well as checking out social media and watching YouTube.
-You can even game on them with a cloud gaming service like GeForce Now, if that’s how you like to spend your evenings (no judgements here).
+I use my own Chromebook for writing and editing as well as checking out social media and watching YouTube.
+You can even game on them with a cloud gaming service like GeForce Now, if that’s how you like to spend your evenings (no judgments here).
 Read More